 How to Avoiding Opioid Addiction

 Besides the pharmaceutical drugs such as Methadone or Buprenorphine, which are typically used to gradually wean an addict off opiates, there are some known alternative therapies which could be helpful for some.
 As opioid addiction is so strong and generally hard to overcome, there is little evidence to suggest how beneficial these treatments are, when it comes to the safety and efficacy of each of them.
-These alternative treatments include finding and sticking to a new exercise routine, hypnosis treatment, acupuncture and the use of herbal oils.
+These alternative treatments include finding and sticking to a new exercise routine, hypnosis treatment and acupuncture.

 Opioid addiction is a problem that is continuing to grow, and that’s why it’s so important that more effective opioid addiction treatment options are found, and alternative pain relief options are developed and encouraged.